Private, local-first AI runtime

 live telemetry

-Watch every machine in your fabric in real time — what's loaded, how much memory each is using, which tier answered each request.
-Nothing hidden, nothing phoning home.
+Watch every machine in your fabric in real time: what is loaded, how much memory each is using, and which tier answered each request.
+Product telemetry stays local by default.

 Per-machine GPU view